NBISweden/IgDiscover-legacy/docs/guide.rst

    - ``iterations`` and
    - ``species``

-   The ``iterations`` specifies the number of rounds of V gene discovery that will be performed.
+   The ``iterations`` settings specifies the number of rounds of V gene discovery that will be performed.
    Four or five rounds are usually sufficient.
    You can also set this to zero, in which case the initial database will be used unchanged.